SirajChokshi/static-preview/README.md

 # Static Preview

 Many websites are available on Github, but remain unhosted by their creators.
-Static Preview allows users to input a link to any Github, BitBucket, and GitLab repository containing an `index.html` file.
+Static Preview allows users to input a link to any Github or GitLab repository containing an `index.html` file.
 All necessary files are requested directly from the user's client to the host and rendered locally.

 In other words, Static Preview is a tool to "host" websites locally.